 Welcome to your Library at Essex.
-During the COVID-19 pandemic, there are some differences to the way our libraries are offering their services.
-Don’t worry, we are still here to support you in your studies by providing the resources you need, study environments to suit you, and expert help and support.
+We are here to support you in your studies by providing the resources you need, study environments to suit you, and expert help and support.

-Check out the video below for a brief introduction to some of our services and the ways that we're here to support you during advanced protection.
+Check out the video below for a brief introduction to some of our services and the ways that we're here to support you.

-For interactive introduction to the library, why not have a go at our tutorial introducing the online library services?
-If you're on campus in Colchester, you can also check out our tutorial all about the physical space and how it's currently operating.
+For an interactive introduction to the library, why not have a go at our tutorial introducing the online library services?
+If you're on campus, here are our self-guided inductions to the Albert Sloman Library in Colchester and The Forum in Southend.

 You can follow the library via our social media channels, for up to date information on our services and events.

 If you're new to the Library, we've created some tutorials to get you started!